How do I import and export JSON files?

 Simply paste JSON directly into the editor using Cmd/Ctrl + V. The fastest way to start working.

-Drag a .json file from your computer directly into the editor window.
-JSON Copilot will automatically load and validate the contents.
+Click the "Import" button in the toolbar to open a file picker.
+Select a .json file and JSON Copilot will automatically load and validate the contents.

 Import Button